 You Can’t Choose Your Family

-As a psychologist, I find that mean of the people who seek people (though certainly not all) come from families that were not close or were harsh and painful.
-Those who survive this background the best find new “family.”
+As a psychologist, I find that many of the people who seek to avoid people (though certainly not all) come from families that were not close or were harsh and painful.
+Those who do the best at overcoming difficult backgrounds find new “family.”
 We can create our own through spouses and children but the family of friends matters a great deal too.
 We can find surrogate mothers and fathers and grandparents and siblings and often these relationships are stronger and better than the ones we had through blood.
 Our friends buffer life’s multiple injuries and insults if we allow them to truly know us.
 Personal strength is important but humans are social.
-We were not designed to endure alone.
+We did not evolve to live separately; we were not designed to endure alone.
 Not just the bad times matter.
 Think about the triumphs and joys we experience.
-Aren’t we always eager to share those with those who know and love us.
+Aren’t we always eager to share those experiences with the people who know us best and love us.